chriskirknielsen/chriskirknielsen.com/src/en/pages/acknowledgements.md

 ### Apps

 -   [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/)
-    I've been using Firefox since version 3 or something, and it's never disappointed me — love the DevTools!
+    I've been using Firefox since version 3 or something, and it's never disappointed me — love the CSS DevTools!
 -   [Visual Studio Code](https://code.visualstudio.com/)
     Love how powerful and extendable this editor is!
 I notably use these additions:
     -   [SynthWave '84](https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode): A beautiful neon-infused theme.